lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 1. GitHub brings us to a page to edit `.github/workflows/main.yml`

 1. Open a new web browser tab.

     Browse to this page...

     [`github.com/pinetime-lab/master/.github/workflows/main.yml`](https://raw.githubusercontent.com/lupyuen/pinetime-lab/master/.github/workflows/main.yml)

 1. Copy the contents of this page.

-Paste into the earlier page: `.github/workflows/main.yml`
+    Paste the contents into the earlier page: `.github/workflows/main.yml`

 # Build Our Firmware